 How Long Can Tuna Salad Sit Out?

-If stored correctly, tuna salad can keep two to five days in the fridge.
+If stored correctly, tuna salad can stay in the fridge for two to five days.

 Bacteria multiply quickly at temperatures ranging from 50 to 150 degrees Fahrenheit.
 Therefore, if tuna salad is left out in a warm room for more than 2 hours, it should be discarded.